Greetings curious cats! Skye Blake here with answers to the question… “Are carbohydrates bad for cats?

 Can Carbohydrates Cause Health Problems?

-Beyond what’s mentioned above about calories and possible digestive upsets, there’s no evidence that carbohydrates, even in high amounts, cause any health problems for cats.
+Beyond that there’s no evidence that carbohydrates, even in high amounts, cause any health problems for cats.

-As long as the food is complete and balanced the amount of carbs don’t seem to make any difference.
+As long as the food is complete and balanced the amount of carbs doesn’t seem to make any difference.

 There are also claims that many cats are allergic to carbs but there’s no evidence this is true.